Social-Emotional Learning for Preschoolers (Singapore MOE Guide)

 Focus on:

 Problem-solving.
-When your child comes to you with a problem ("She will not let me play!"), resist solving it for them.
-Instead, guide them through the process: "What happened?
+When your child comes home with a problem — "She will not let me play!" — try not to solve it for them.
+Guide them through it instead: "What happened?
 How does that make you feel?
 What could you try?
-What do you think would happen if you did that?"
-This builds independence and critical thinking.
+What might happen if you did that?"
+It takes longer.
+It is worth it.

 Handling disappointment.
-As children approach Primary 1, they need to cope with not always getting what they want — losing a game, getting a wrong answer, not being chosen for something.
-Normalise disappointment: "It is okay to feel sad that you lost.
+Losing a game, getting a wrong answer, not being picked — these small disappointments are practice runs for a lifetime of setbacks.
+Normalise the feeling without rescuing them from it: "It is okay to feel sad that you lost.
 Everyone loses sometimes.
 What matters is that you tried your best."
+And then move on, together.

 Independence and self-advocacy.
-Before P1, your child should be able to ask for help from an adult who is not their parent, tell someone when they are unwell, and manage basic self-care (toileting, opening their water bottle, packing their bag).
-Practise these skills at home.
+Before P1, your child should be able to ask for help from an adult who is not their parent, tell someone when they are unwell, and manage basic self-care.
+If your child has never had to open their own water bottle or pack their own bag, start now.
+These small acts of independence matter more than you might think.

 8 Everyday Activities That Build Social-Emotional Skills